fullstack200/fullstack200/README.md

 # Hi there, I'm Fahad Ahmed! 👋

 Welcome to my GitHub profile!
 I am a passionate Software Engineer with a focus on Web Development and Cloud Technology.
+I'm a AWS Certified Developer Associate and an AWS Certified Devops Engineer Professional.
 My goal is to create innovative and efficient solutions that make a positive impact.

 ## 🔧 Skills
 - **Languages:** Python, JavaScript, HTML, CSS